Krijger/docker-cookbooks/supervisor/README.md

 To make easy use of supervisord, an inheriting Docker project should contain a file `[SOME_NAME].conf` and add that to /etc/supervisor/conf.d in the Dockerfile.
 Note that you can find examples of such files in this repositories projects.

-To run supervisor, you can add `CMD ["supervisord -c /etc/supervisor.conf"]`.
+To run supervisor, you can add `CMD supervisord -c /etc/supervisor.conf`.